pointfreeco/swift-navigation/README.md

 @State var route: Route?
 ```

-This would be the most optimal way to model our navigation domain, but unfortunately SwiftUI's tools do not make easy for us to drive navigation off of enums.
+This would be the most optimal way to model our navigation domain, but unfortunately SwiftUI's tools do not make it easy for us to drive navigation off of enums.

 This library comes with a number of `Binding` transformations and navigation API overloads that allow you to model your domain as concisely as possible, using enums, while still allowing you to use SwiftUI's navigation tools.